-The Show Bar tool can be used to highlight bars on a chart with either an arrow, vertical line or number that satisfies user-defined criteria created in the Scripting Language.
+The Show Bar tool can be used to highlight bars on a chart with either an arrow, vertical line, number, symbol, or text label that satisfies user-defined criteria created in the Scripting Language.
 For example, you can highlight bars where moving averages have crossed over, or the price is higher than a moving average (see below for formula examples).

 For more on using the Optuma Scripting Language sign in to our free video courses.